BCS states and D-wave condensates in the 2D Hubbard model: Introduction

+What we find in our approach is a condensate with $d_{x^2-y^2}$ symmetry in a coupling-density region in the neighborhood of $U/t=4$ and lightly hole-doped density of electron density $f=0.8$ at zero temperature, and some indications of $d_{xy}$ condensation in the highly overdoped region. \footnote{The BCS approach has recently been advocated in the overdoped region in \cite{Kivelson-BCS}.} We also illustrate the position dependence of the condensate at certain points in the phase diagrams, and find some correlation with stripes in magnetization.
+In the standard Hubbard treatment \cite{Verges,Inui,Xu} there are very many local energy minima with nearly equal energies, and in \cite{Matsuyama:2022kam} it was suggested that this might be a genuine feature of the 2D Hubbard model, with a vast landscape of eigenstates nearly degenerate in energy, reminiscent of a spin glass.
+The same multiplicity of local minima is found in our BCS-inspired approach.

+We have also applied our approach to the study of condensates on triangular lattices, which appear to exist for a wide range of electron densities and coupling strengths.

+Those are the main results of our calculation.
 In section \ref{proc} below we describe the details of our approach.
 In principle there are an enormous number of parameters that can be varied, even within this BCS ansatz, and we explain how we cut this down to a number which is tractable, at least numerically.
-Our results are contained in section III, with conclusions in section IV.
+Our numerical results are contained in section III, with conclusions in section IV.